chrisnajman/one-page-site-template/README.md

 - Item 1 is taken care of by Babel,
 - Item 2 is taken care of by SASS,
 - Item 3 is taken care of by PostCSS.
-- Item 4, see: 'Publishing to Git Pages from /dist folder', below.
+- Item 4, see: 'Publishing to Git Pages' and `Publishing to Git Pages from /dist folder', below.

 ## Folder structure